llsc12/UnovanModmail/README.md

 {
     "bot_token": "Bot token ofc",
-    "config_owner": "the user account that owns this token", "prefix": "&",
+    "config_owner": "the user id that owns this bot", "prefix": "&",
     "hd": "----",
     "ServerID": "the server id",